jedwingrove/US_census_income_task/README.md

 ## Main Insights
-From conducting EDA on the data, I have found a good number of features which look important in differentiating between high earners and low earners.
+Referring to the WIP.ipynb in notebooks: conducting EDA on the data, I have found a good number of features which look important in differentiating between high earners and low earners.
 Sligtly older, middle aged, male, white, well educated, employed.

 Use the Data_loading_processing.py script in scripts to complete data cleaning and feature engineering, changing the file path in file as needed.